Chair, 2014-15: Margaret Hayford O'Leary, Norwegian literature, culture, and language

-Faculty, 2012-13: Karen R. Achberger, 20th-century literature, cinema, Austrian literature; Karl J. Fink, Goethe, Herder, history of science; LaVern J. Rippley, German Romanticism, German-American studies, Grimm's fairy tales, Germany in WWI and WWII
+Faculty, 2014-15: Karen R. Achberger, German and Austrian literature since 1900, cinema, German environmental studies, Ingeborg Bachmann (on leave); Sylvia Fischer, German language and literature; Kirk Martinson, German language, culture, linguistics, and cinema; LaVern J. Rippley, German Romanticism, German-American studies, Grimm's fairy tales, Germany in WWI and WWII

-Studying German offers students access to a culture of scientists and innovators, philosophers and theologians, writers, artists and composers.
-German is the language of Gutenberg and Hertz, Fahrenheit and Einstein, Marx, Nietzsche and Freud, of Luther, Goethe and Kafka, Bach, Mozart, Beethoven, and Mahler.
+Studying German offers students access to a culture of scientists and innovators, philosophers and theologians, writers, artists, and composers.
+German is the language of Gutenberg and Hertz, Fahrenheit and Einstein, Marx, Nietzsche, and Freud, of Luther, Goethe, Kafka, Bach, Mozart, Beethoven, and Mahler.

 The German Department offers courses on campus and abroad in German language and culture, including literature, history, and film for both majors and non-majors.
 A pivotal component of German language study at St. Olaf is study abroad.
 In keeping with a German tradition dating back to medieval times, German universities today have opened their doors to students from around the world, sharing their research in science and technology, their specialized training in the fine arts, and their rich archival collections in the humanities.
 St. Olaf students may study for a semester or a full year at the University of Konstanz, the Humboldt University in Berlin, or the University of Flensburg.